eR-Biostat/Courses/Core -1/Modelling Binary Data using R/Data/README.md

 # The >eR-Biostat initiative
 #  Modelling Binary Data using R:  Extremal datasets
-The following datasets are used as external datasets to illustrate few examples and for the homework in the courses:
+The datasets (all in cvs format) in this repository are used as examples and illustrtions in the course.